fullstackhero/docs/content/en/basics/getting-started/index.md

 <p>fullstackhero offers Boilerplates with latest packages and services that your projects will ever need.
 We intend to provide Clean and Well structured Boilerplates with top-notch quality following standard coding practices and Clean Architecture principles that makes your development experience seamless.
 </p>
 <p class="code-green">Most importantly, fullstackhero is completely FREE to use!</p>

+As the name suggests, the idea is to provide a full-stack end to end solution to kick start products of any scale following a modularized monolith architecture with well cut designs, code readability, scalability as the out-of-the-box features.
+Bottomline, using fullstackhero, your new projects will be up and running in no time.

 ## Vision